spread-ai/docs-appsmith-fork/docs/reference/studio-errors-troubleshooting.md

 4. Use the debugger console of the browser to step through the code and identify the cause of the infinite loop.
 5. Once you have identified the issue, make the necessary changes to the code to fix it.
 6. Save the changes and test the app again to ensure the infinite loop issue has been resolved.

-If you can't find what you are looking for and need help debugging an error, please raise your issue on [Discord Server](https://discord.com/invite/rBTTVJp) or email at support@docs.spread.ai.